 The maximum payout for coronavirus is US$195.84 million.

-Q: How much in premiums will the donors have paid for the insurance window when it matures in July 2020?
+Q: How much in total premiums did donors pay for the insurance window coverage?

-Q: How many countries will receive funding allocations from the PEF insurance window for COVID-19 response?
+Q: How many countries received funding from the PEF insurance window for COVID-19 response?

 Q. Do countries or responding agencies need to repay the funds?